-If your favorite NBA player is in his late 20s or early to mid 30s, there’s a good chance that Anfernee “Penny” Hardaway was one of his favorite players growing up.
+If your favorite NBA player is in his late 20s or early to mid-30s, there's a good chance that Anfernee Deon "Penny" Hardaway was one of his favorite players growing up.
 Kobe Bryant?
 Yes.
 Tracy McGrady?
 Yes.
+Gilbert Arenas?
+Yeah.
 LeBron James?
 Yep, Penny is one of the reasons James became a right-handed player even though he's a lefty.

 I was lucky enough to be living in the Orlando area when Penny came into the league.
 This allowed me to acquire hundreds of hours of Penny footage on VHS tapes: Full games, half-time reports, news at 11 local footage.
 I was like a hunter in a tree but with a VCR remote ready to record over my favorite 90's shows (usually Saved By The Bell except for the ones that had Kelly in a swimsuit) to catch the latest Penny pass that would be viral and trending on social media today.

 Then tragedy struck in O-Town.
-Shaq divorced the Magic and fans had to choose between Shaq Daddy or Penny and since I’ve been a Laker fan for life and a Shaq fan before a Penny one, I had to pack my bags, go with the Big Fella to Hollywood and just shake my head watching Felton Spencer try to fill his shoes back home.
+Shaq divorced the Magic and fans had to choose between Shaq Daddy or Penny.
+Since I was a Laker fan for life and a Shaq fan before a Penny one, I had to pack my bags, go with the Big Fella to Hollywood and just shake my head watching Felton Spencer try to fill his shoes back home.
 Things then got worse for Penny as injuries became frequent as did beef with teammates, coaches and the media.
-He quickly went from being the second most marketable player in the league to the second best Hardaway in Florida.
+He quickly went from being the second most marketable player in the league to the second-best Hardaway in Florida.

-A couple years later, I was asked to do a T-Shirt design for a company called Hoop Culture.
-The shirt ended up on the backs of a lot of kids and streetball players, but the most rewarding moment for me is when I saw a pic of my 90’s idol posing with that shirt.
-It made me forget that I did the shirt for pennys (no pun intended).
+A couple of years later, I was asked to do a T-Shirt design for a company called Hoop Culture.
+The shirt ended up on the backs of a lot of kids and streetball players, but the most rewarding moment for me is when I saw a pic of my 90's idol posing with that shirt.
+It made me forget that I did the shirt for pennies (no pun intended).